-After completing your core courses, during your third (September-December) and fourth (January-April) terms, you are free to pursue a wide range of elective courses.
 Ross offers you the flexibility to focus studies on a specific area or broaden studies over a variety of disciplines.
-During your elective terms, you also need to fulfill the World Economy and Law/Ethics requirements (see above).
-With the exception of those two courses, you are free to select from more than 110 electives offerings at the Ross school or across the University.
+During your elective terms, you also need to fulfill the Competing In the Global Business Environment and Law/Ethics requirements (see above).
+With the exception of those two courses, in the fall (September - December) term, you are free to select from more than 110 elective offerings at the Ross school or across the University.

 Could you announce a significant shift in company strategy to investors in a case simulation?
 How about in front of a C-Level executive from the very company you are studying?
 The CEO and other C-level executives of Fortune 500 companies make regular appearances in this class.
 Your performance will be closely scrutinized and rigorously critiqued – but the opportunity is unique.